West Yorkshire Combined Authority - Thursday 19 June 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Cllr Susan Hinchcliffe (Bradford Council) - 1:07:46

 go in the limited amount of funding we've got, isn't it, really?
-And I know we've spoken
+And I know we've spokenbefore about making sure that we don't just limit ourselves to high -growth businesses

 because actually it's always quite hard to actually target where the high -growth businesses